Mendy signs for Lorient after being cleared of rape

 Mendy became the world's most expensive defender when City paid Monaco £52m to sign the France defender in 2017.

+City's director of football Txiki Begiristain described him as "one of the world's best full-backs" when the highly rated defender signed.

-He won the Premier League title with City in his first season before being part of the France squad that claimed the 2018 World Cup in Russia.
+He won the Premier League in his first season with City before being part of the France squad that claimed the 2018 World Cup in Russia.

+However, he last played competitive football in August 2021, appearing for City at Tottenham Hotspur.

+Mendy was arrested later that month and remanded in custody for five months before going to trial for the first time last August.